mohaiminul-shovon/playwright-ui-automation/README.md

 # google-sign-in-automation
-This is a demo project of Google signin autoamtion in playwright using typescript.
-It shows a excellent way to handle 2FA authentication while creating automation script
+This is a demo project of ui automation using playwright and typecript.
+The test cases are predefiend and we tried to automate this with best possible ways to create a test automation solution.
+We have used Page Object Model to setup the framework for scalablity.